athena-framework/website/docs/getting_started/README.md

 When an exception is raised, Athena emits the [ART::Events::Exception](https://athena-framework.github.io/athena/Athena/Routing/Events/Exception.html) event to allow an opportunity for it to be handled.
 By default these exceptions will return a `JSON` serialized version of the exception, via [ART::ErrorRenderer](https://athena-framework.github.io/athena/Athena/Routing/ErrorRenderer.html), that includes the message and code; with the proper response status set.
 If the exception goes unhandled, i.e. no listener sets an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html).
-By default, non [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) on the event, then the request is finished and the exception is reraised.
+By default, non [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) on the event, then the request is finished and the exception is re-raised.

 ```crystal
 require "athena"